knpuniversity/javascript/knpu/ep2-es6/class-syntax.md

 then move the old constructor function inside.
 But, make sure to spell that correctly!
 I'll indent everything and add the closing curly brace.

 Cool!
-Now we all we need need to di os move the methods inside!
+Now we all we need to do is move the methods inside!

 ## Classes do *not* have Properties